transover/sEMG-MMG_SYNC/README.md

 <img src="https://github.com/user-attachments/assets/20d02826-d712-421e-8cf5-1f521aea045d" alt="Data Transfer Protocol-24bit" align="center" style="height: auto; width: 50%; object-fit: scale-down;">

 #### Parameters (TCP/IP parameters used for connecting with Biosemi):
-    •IP address (host):
+- IP address (host):
-        If running on the same machine as Biosemi ActiveTwo, set it to 127.0.0.1.
+    If running on the same machine as Biosemi ActiveTwo, set it to **127.0.0.1**.
 Otherwise, use the IP address of the machine running Biosemi ActiveTwo.
-    •Port (port):
+- Port (port):
     The port used for communication.
 It must match the port reported by the TCP server in Biosemi ActiveTwo.
-The default value is 8888.
+The default value is **8888**.
-    •Samples per packet (tcpsamples):
+- Samples per packet (tcpsamples):
     This defines the number of sample points included in each packet sent by Biosemi ActiveTwo.
 It depends on the sampling rate chosen by the user.
-    •Bytes per sample (bytes):
+- Bytes per sample (bytes):
     This defines the number of bytes used to represent each sample.
 It is fixed regardless of the sampling rate and cannot be changed by the user.
-    •Channels + triggers (channels):
+- Channels + triggers (channels):
     This shows the number of selected channels (plus triggers).
-It is controlled by the channels setting, which will be described later in the parameters section dedicated to EEG data (section: Biosemi parameters).
+It is controlled by the channels setting, which will be described later in the parameters section dedicated to EMG data (section: Biosemi parameters).
     This value must match the one reported by Biosemi ActiveTwo.

+    class Param:
+        """
+        Data Acquisition Parameter Control Class
+        """
+        device = None                    # ActiveTwo device instance host = '127.0.0.1'               # Host IP address
+        port = 8888                      # Port number
+        SampleFrequency = 2048           # Sampling rate (Hz), recommended value: 2048
+        ChannelNum = 32                  # Number of channels
+        tcpsamples = 4                   # Samples per packet
+        gain = 0.03125                   # Signal gain
+        bytes_data = b''                 # Temporary storage for raw byte data of all channel samples in a packet

+        Status = 'off'                                     # Acquisition status ('on' = running, 'off' = stopped)
+        SampleNum = 1                                      # Number of collected samples, including initial point BufferSize = 128                                   # Buffer size (number of samples) time_start, time_end = None, None                  # Task start and end timestamps (datetime objects)
+        Duration = None                                    # Total recording duration (in seconds) IsRecording = False                                # Whether to write data to file in real time WindowLength = 20                                  # Length of the data window (seconds) for displaying recent samples;
+                                                           # if too large (>1500) it may cause stream buffer overflow errors
+        FileName = './GUI_Output/Data/BioSemiData.txt'     # Path for saving recorded data

+        Unit = 'uV'  # Data unit
+        buffer = np.zeros((ChannelNum, BufferSize))     # Buffer array of size (channels × buffer_size), e.g., 32×128
+        time = np.linspace(0, SampleNum / SampleFrequency, num=SampleNum, endpoint=False)  # Time vector (includes 0 at the start), size: samples
+        data = np.zeros((ChannelNum, SampleNum))        # Data array (includes initial zeros), size: channels × samples

 ### 4. Launch UI_Collector and Follow Help Instructions to Complete Data Acquisition
 > 1. Launch the software.
 If the NI9205 is connected properly, the **[Connection Status]** indicator will light up; otherwise, an error message will pop up.